ScottLogic/blog/garora/posts/2024-04-23-noJS-2-stochastic-boogaloo.md

 ```

 At this point, what we have is a "button" with the word Random.
-The labels are innaccessible due to the `overflow: hidden`.
-The height setting on .random.{LETTER} ensures that only the relavent labels are available at any given time.
+The labels are inaccessible due to the `overflow: hidden`.
+The height setting on .random.{LETTER} ensures that only the relevant labels are available at any given time.
 Now to add some animation.

 ```css